ohong87/Projects/README.md

 # Projects
-A collection of backend projects that I've on over the years...enjoy!
+A collection of backend projects that I've on over the years both from school and personal projects.